 Celebrating the Young Carers ID Card

 Carers Trust Wales has been commissioned by Welsh Government‘s Ministerial Advisory Group for Carers to support them in the design and roll out of a national Young Carers ID Card.
-We will also be celebrating this step forward in the recognition of young carers on Young Carers Awareness Day.
+We also celebrated this step forward in the recognition of young carers on Young Carers Awareness Day.

 Find out more about the Young Carers ID Card.